 NACDS emphasizes the importance of each individual pharmacy advocate’s outreach to legislators

-Number of Congressional pharmacy tours and other events “back home” hosted by NACDS members during the 114th Congress – a commitment which continues into the new Congress
+Number of Congressional pharmacy tours and other events “back home” hosted by NACDS members over the past decade

 Learn more about the Patient Access to Pharmacists’ Care Coalition, of which NACDS is a founding member and a member of the Steering Committee.
-The Coalition strongly backs the Pharmacy and Medically Underserved Areas Enhancement Act (H.R.
-592/S. 109), which can help improve vital access to pharmacist-provided patient care for seniors in your community.
+The Coalition strongly backs Medicare beneficiary access to, and payment for, Medicare Part B services by state-licensed pharmacists, which can help improve vital access to pharmacist-provided patient care for seniors in your community.

 Learn more about the American Disease Prevention Coalition, of which NACDS is a founding member of the Steering Committee.
 The Coalition works to improve state laws to allow qualified pharmacists to deliver vaccines on the following lists: the U.S. Centers for Disease Control and Prevention (CDC) Recommended Immunization Schedule, the CDC’s Health Information for International Travel, and the U.S. Food and Drug Administration’s Vaccines Licensed for Use in the United States.